Learning Fine-grained Parameter Sharing via Sparse Tensor Decomposition: Parameter Sharing Through Sparse Tensor Decomposition

-Before moving on to parameter sharing through shared bases, we decompose individual FC layers using a truncated SVD with a 25\% parameter budget and introduce sparsity by setting low-magnitude values to zero.
-We consider introducing sparsity in: (1) $\mathbf{U}$, (2) $\mathbf{V}$, and (3) both $\mathbf{U}$ and $\mathbf{V}$.
-We vary the sparsity of matrices while keeping the total number of non-zero parameters fixed.
-The resulting reconstruction errors are shown in \Cref{fig:MLP1_MSE,fig:MLP2_MSE}.
-We observe that the best errors are achieved around 60--80\% sparsity and when sparsity is introduced on the larger factor (i.e., $\mathbf{V}$).
-We believe this is because larger matrices have more redundant weights and, thus, easier to prune.
+Before implementing parameter sharing via shared bases, we decompose individual FC layers of MLP modules using truncated SVD at a 25\% parameter budget.
+Subsequently, sparsity is introduced by pruning low-magnitude values.
+Specifically, we examine sparsity induction in: (1) $\mathbf{U}$, (2) $\mathbf{V}$, and (3) both $\mathbf{U}$ and $\mathbf{V}$.
+Throughout this process, we vary the sparsity levels of the matrices while maintaining a constant total number of non-zero parameters.
+The resulting reconstruction errors are presented in~\Cref{fig:MLP1_MSE}.
+Our experiments show that the lowest reconstruction errors occur at sparsity levels between 60\% and 80\%, as confirmed by a sparsity sweep on ImageNet-1k with \textsc{DeiT-B} (\Cref{fig:sensitivity}), particularly when sparsity is imposed on the larger factor matrix $\mathbf{V}$.
+We attribute this to the higher redundancy in larger matrices, which facilitates more efficient pruning.